entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 > ent Commands:
   - app                  => Helper for managing an Entando App
   - app-info             => Displays information about an Entando App
-  - bundle               => Helper for managing bundle functions.
-See below for more details
+  - bundle               => Helper module for managing bundle functions.
+(See below for more details)
+  - bundler              => export of resources from a running instance for v1 bundles only
   - check-env            => Checks the environment for required dependencies and settings
   - diag                 => Runs diagnostics and aggregates the related info in a .tgz file
   - ent                  => Helper for managing the local ent installations
   - ecr                  => Helper for managing the ECR
   - help                 => Help information
-  - host                 => Helper for managing the system that hosts the quickstart VM
+  - jhipster             => wrapper for the ent installation of JHipster
-  - jhipster           (not there)
   - kubectl              => Helper for using kubectl in ent managed scenarios
-  - node-cmd-wrapper    => wrapper of node commands
   - pod                  => Displays information related to a set of pods
   - prj                  => Helper for managing Entando bundle projects
   - profile              => Helper for managing an Entando App
   - quickstart           => Helper for installing Entando instances locally
   - run-tests            => Runs the internal tests